Feeling Safe At School: School Safety, Learning, And Mental Health

 Promote collaboration between teachers, parents, and the community

 Strong partnerships between teachers, parents, and the broader community may support students' safety and success.
-Regular communication through parent portals and parent-teacher meetings can help facilitate parental cooperation.
+Regular communication through parent portals and parent-teacher meetings can facilitate parental cooperation.
 In addition, close communication with social workers, law enforcement, and other stakeholders within the community can ensure that students receive the resources they need.

 Monitor and address school safety concerns proactively

 Proactive monitoring of safety concerns may prevent specific issues before they escalate.
-For example, regular safety audits, anonymous reporting systems, and open communication channels enable schools to promptly identify and address potential risks.
+For example, regular safety audits, anonymous reporting systems, and open communication channels can enable schools to promptly identify and address potential risks.
 Teachers and administrators can work together to develop and update action plans that prioritize student safety.

-Mental health support for students
+Mental health support for parents and students

-CBT is known to be as effective whether delivered in person or online.
-Through an online platform like BetterHelp for adults or TeenCounseling for teens aged 13 to 19, clients can attend weekly virtual sessions with a licensed mental health professional, plus benefit from a suite of tools designed to help them get the most out of therapy, like guided journaling, digital CBT worksheets, and more.
-Online therapy tends to be more affordable than in-person therapy and may be preferable for teens with busy schedules or who prefer to attend from the comfort of home.
+Tends to be as effective whether delivered in person or online.
+Through an online platform like BetterHelp for adults or Teen Counseling for teens aged 13 to 19, clients can attend weekly virtual sessions with a licensed mental health professional, plus benefit from a suite of tools designed to help them get the most out of therapy, like guided journaling, digital CBT worksheets, and more.
+Online therapy tends to be more affordable than in-person therapy and may be preferable for teens with busy schedules or who prefer to attend sessions from the comfort of home.

 Takeaway